slackner/libtvg/docs/load-tvg.md

 When working with timestamps, we typically use a UNIX timestamp with millisecond precision, as used by MongoDB, for example.
-This is not strictly required though, since the libtvg code does not make any assumptions about the time domain.
+This is not strictly required though, since the libTVG code does not make any assumptions about the time domain.
 Note that once a graph has been linked to the `tvg` object, it is no longer possible to perform any modifications.